 Setting Maximum session count

 Default value -1

-This determines the number of concurrent sessions (whether from mobile clients or other clients such as MyID Desktop, the Self-Service App, or the Self-Service Kiosk) that are allowed by the server while still allowing mobile issuance and update operations.
+Description This determines the number of concurrent sessions (whether from mobile clients or other clients such as MyID Desktop, the Self-Service App, or the Self-Service Kiosk) that are allowed by the server while still allowing mobile issuance and update operations.

 Values:

-Description 0 - Do not allow mobile issuances or updates.

-· -1 - No limits.
+-1 - No limits.

 Any other number determines the number of client sessions allowed.
 If this number is exceeded, the server returns HTTP 503 - service unavailable - to all mobile clients.
 This will also be recorded in the local event log.

 Only mobile clients are prevented from connecting.

+Further

-Further information
+information